-- (i) Resolution No. 19-09-4149, adopted on September 23, 2019, by the Board of Trustees of AMP authorizing the Bonds (the "Authorizing Resolution"); - (ii) the Power Sales Contract, dated as of November 1, 2007, between AMP and 68 of its members, located in Ohio, Virginia, Michigan and West Virginia (such members, the "Participants," and such contract, the "Power Sales Contract");w - (iii) the Master Trust Indenture, dated as of November 1, 2007, between AMP and U.S. Bank National Association, as trustee (the "Master Indenture"); - (iv) the Twelfth Supplemental Indenture, dated as of November 1, 2019, between AMP and U.S. Bank National Association, as trustee (the "Twelfth Supplemental Indenture"); - (v) the Thirteenth Supplemental Indenture, dated as of November 1, 2019, between AMP and U.S. Bank National Association, as trustee (the "Thirteenth Supplemental Indenture" and, together with the Twelfth Supplemental Indenture, the "Supplemental Indentures"); - (vi) the Tax Certificate delivered on the date hereof by AMP (the "Tax Certificate") in which it has made certain representations and covenants concerning prior, current, and future compliance with the Internal Revenue Code of 1986, as amended (the "Code"); - (vii) the form of Certificate of the Participants addressing certain representations and covenants of the Participants concerning prior, current and future compliance with the Code (the "Participant Certificates"); - (viii) the opinion of Dinsmore & Shohl LLP, Bond Counsel, dated the date hereof, that the Bonds constitute valid and binding obligations of AMP (the "Dinsmore Opinion"); and - (ix) the Certificate of Prairie State Generating Company, LLC ("PSGC") in which PSGC has made certain representations and covenants concerning past, current and future compliance with the Code (the "PSGC Certificate");
+- (i) Resolution No 21-08-4280, adopted on August 18, 2021, by the Board of Trustees of AMP authorizing the Bonds, as amended by Resolution No. 21-09-4299 adopted by the Board of Trustees of AMP on September 3, 2021 (collectively, the "Authorizing Resolution"); - (ii) the Power Sales Contract, dated as of November 1, 2007, between AMP and 68 of its members, located in Ohio, Virginia, Michigan and West Virginia (such members, the "Participants," and such contract, the "Power Sales Contract"); - (iii) the Master Trust Indenture, dated as of November 1, 2007, between AMP and U.S. Bank National Association, as trustee (the "Master Indenture"); - (iv) the Fifteenth Supplemental Indenture, dated as of August 1, 2021, between AMP and U.S. Bank National Association, as trustee (the "Fifteenth Supplemental Indenture"); - (v) the Tax Certificate delivered on the date hereof by AMP (the "Tax Certificate") in which it has made certain representations and covenants concerning prior, current, and future compliance with the Internal Revenue Code of 1986, as amended (the "Code"); - (vi) the form of Certificate of the Participants addressing certain representations and covenants of the Participants concerning prior, current and future compliance with the Code (the "Participant Certificates"); - (vii) the opinion of Dinsmore & Shohl LLP, Bond Counsel, dated the date hereof, that the Bonds constitute valid and binding obligations of AMP (the "Dinsmore Opinion"); and - (viii) the Certificate of Prairie State Generating Company, LLC ("PSGC") in which PSGC has made certain representations and covenants concerning past, current and future compliance with the Code (the "PSGC Certificate");